splendo/kaluga/README.md

 The integration tests also extends some base test (like for location) to test the specific android implementation.

-To run the location tests, the `Splendo MPP Tests` app needs to be set as the mock location app in developer settings (on lower platform levels just allowing mock locations might suffice)
+To run the location tests, the `Kaluga Tests` app needs to be set as the mock location app in developer settings (on lower platform levels just allowing mock locations might suffice)

 If running the tests times out (according to Android Studio), try running the tests in debug mode.